 Use the Configure Recording window to specify your recording sources.
 This opens when you launch the application and select New Recording.
 It can also be accessed from ScreenFlow Helper > Configure Recording.

-Record Desktop from.
-This option records your computer display.
-If you have multiple displays connected, you can choose between them but ScreenFlow cannot record multiple displays simultaneously.
+Record Desktop from Check this option to record your computer monitor.
+This source records by default.
+If you have multiple displays connected, you can choose between them.
+ScreenFlow cannot record multiple monitors simultaneously.